PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

     ![Configuring service account permissions in GCP](/img/guides/gcr-service-account-setup.png)

     Once the Service account is created, navigate to its **Keys** page to add an API key.
     Create a JSON type key, download it, and store it somewhere safe for use in the next section.

 ## Create a work pool

 Choose the work pool type that corresponds to your cloud provider infrastructure.
 The work pool will contain default values to provide to compute jobs and any other important execution environment parameters.
-Because the work pool needs to integrate securely with the serverless infrastructure, let's store our credentials in a server-side block.
+Because the work pool needs to integrate securely with the serverless infrastructure, you can store your credentials in a server-side block.

-Navigate to the **Blocks** page.
+Navigate to the **Blocks** page in Prefect Cloud.

-### Create a Credentials block
+### Create a credentials block

 === "AWS ECS"